 Then I found out that in the state of Florida, where I live, you can teach for up to three years without an official teaching certification as long as you have a bachelor’s degree in a related field.
 Since I had a degree in fine arts, I ended up teaching the K-12 art curriculum.

-My wife wanted to homeschool our kids, so I knew I needed to earn a higher income.
+My wife and I wanted to one day homeschool our kids, so I knew I needed to earn a higher income.
 I enjoyed teaching but I had a long commute.
-During that time, I opened my own studio and I worked on some projects for big companies, but I wanted more stability.
 Friends I spoke with told me about UX design being a growing field.
 I looked it up and sure enough, it’s one of the most sought-after positions right now.
 I decided to learn UX design so that my wife could pursue her dream of becoming a full-time mom.
+I decided to learn UX design to better provide for our future family.

 What really stood out to me about Springboard was the mentorship program and the fact that you could study at your own pace.
 Since Springboard offers a job guarantee, I knew that meant they had skin in the game.
 I also loved the accountability that I would have from working with a career coach.
 That’s what made Springboard shine over many of the other programs I looked into.